 The Consumer Product Safety Commission (CPSC) aims to inform consumers about the dangers of products that could cause injury.
-Our car accident attorneys in Austin know that one goal of the CPSC is to help make data on dangerous products more available to consumers in easy-to-understand ways so they can make smart choices and reduce the chances of becoming hurt.
+An Austin lawyer know that one goal of the CPSC is to help make data on dangerous products more available to consumers in easy-to-understand ways so they can make smart choices and reduce the chances of becoming hurt.

 Recently, the CPSC has released a series of infographics designed to illustrate how dangerous All-Terrain Vehicles (ATVs) can be to those using them.
 Making clear right from the start what the infographics were designed to illustrate, the CPSC called the graphics “Big Real Tough Deadly ATV Statistics.”